aishakarigar/TheCodeLores/comics/003-off-by-one/index.md

 ## 🧩 Lesson

 The difference between `< n` and `<= n` decides whether you:
-✅ stay within bounds — or
+✅ stop safely within bounds — or
-❌ summon an *IndexError* / *Segmentation Fault*.
+❌ overstep into an invalid range.

-If your array has `n` elements, valid indices are `0` through `n-1`.
-So use `i < n`, not `i <= n`.
+In most languages, arrays and loops start at `0` and end *before* reaching `n`.
+That’s why your conditions should use `< n` — not `<= n`.

 **Rule of thumb:**
-👉 Arrays are zero-indexed.
-Loops should stop **before** `n`.

-Think of it as an exclusive party — `n` is on the guest list, but never gets inside. 🎟️
+Count starts at zero, but ends one step before `n`.
+Miss that step, and your code will take one too many.

 ---

 ## 🌍 Real-World Connection

-Off-by-one errors are everywhere — in loops, slicing, pagination, and even in time calculations.
+Off-by-one errors lurk in loops, pagination, date ranges, and even spacecraft code.

-NASA’s Mars Climate Orbiter once failed due to a **unit conversion bug** — a tiny mismatch that led to massive consequences.
+NASA once lost the Mars Climate Orbiter due to a **tiny calculation error** — proving that even one wrong boundary can send you miles off course.
-One extra or missing iteration can cause similar chaos in software systems managing memory, arrays, or buffers.

-Precision isn’t just math — it’s survival. 🚀
+In programming, one misplaced `=` can do the same.
+Precision keeps your software — and your elevators — from falling apart. 🚀

 ---

 ## 🦸 CodeLore

-Our hero’s clone army was supposed to have `n` soldiers — but `i <= n` unleashed **one too many**.
-The overflow began… and so did the apocalypse.
+Our engineer wanted to make life easier — one extra floor, what could go wrong?

+But the “n-th floor” didn’t exist.
+When the doors opened, the world did too.

 > “For i = 0; i <= n; i++ —
-> and just like that, the world had one extra day.”
+> and just like that, the elevator reached the end of reality.”

 ---